The Irish Archaeology Field School: university accredited, site based archaeological research and training.

 The Black or Dominican Friary at Trim was founded by Geoffrey de Geneville, Lord of Trim, in 1263.
 The Dominican order had arrived relatively late into Ireland (1224) and founded religious houses in Irish medieval towns in the thirteenth century.
 Due to their relatively late arrival and the nature of their ministry they were primarily granted sites outside towns.
 The friary was of considerable importance and was the location for a meeting of Irish bishops which took place in 1291 and indicates the status of the institution.

-2014 will be the fifth field season at the Black Friary.
+2015 will be the sixth season at the Black Friary.

 Who is this for?
 Students of archaeology, anthropology, bio-archaeology, forensic archaeology and forensics.

 Period(s) of Occupation:

 Local accommodation providers - contact IAFS for details - options include home stay and shared accommodation

 PLEASE CONTACT FOR 2015 rates